Western Odisha: Population

-In addition to the ten districts listed above and shown on the map, the Western Odisha Development Council includes Anugul on its website.
+In addition to the ten districts listed abovementioned and shown on the map, the Western Odisha Development Council includes Athmallik Sub-Division of Anugul District on its website.

 Art and culture

 Western Odisha is culturally influenced by several different cults and religions.
 Its history dates back to the Mahabharat and Buddhist period.
 Folk songs and dances of this area have been revived and recognized during the last quarter century, including Danda (Danda Yatra and Danda Nata), which is considered to be one of the oldest forms of variety entertainment in India, as well as the modern "Krushnaguru Bhajan", a type of folk lyrics and songs.
 Sambalpuri songs are quite popular throughout Odisha.
 Some hits include Rangabati, Ekda Ekda, Dalkhai, and Panbala Babu.

-Rangabati is a modern Sambalpuri song inspired by folk music, written about 1975, which enjoyed international popularity in the 1970s and 1980s.
+Rangabati is a modern Sambalpuri song inspired by folk music, written in 1975, which enjoyed international popularity in the 1970s and 1980s.
 It was sung by Jitendra Haripal and Krishna Patel.

-The music was composed by Prabhudutta Pradhan and the lyrics by Mitrabhanu Gauntia.
-The song was recorded and broadcast by All India Radio, Sambalpur.
+There are so many intellectuals from Sambalpur.
+Gangadhar Meher is a famous poet from the state.
+Shraddhakar Supakar was a prominent writer and social activist from Sambalpur.